consilience/laravel-odoo-api-client/README.md

 can be a mix of failed and loaded records.

-An exception will be thrown on unrecoverable errors in Odoo, such as a database integrity constraint violcation.
+An exception will be thrown on unrecoverable errors in Odoo, such as a database integrity constraint violation.

 The `loadOne()` method works in a similar way, but accepts just one record to load.